Tom Bihn Le Grand Derriere Review

 As expected from Tom Bihn, fit and finish is excellent – overall quality is top-notch.
 Although the bag seems to be a bit too large.

 The bag slowly grew on May and it’s becoming one her favorites.
-Durability wise, there are zero signs of wear.
+Durability wise, there are zero signs of overall wear.

 Fjallraven Abisko Trekking Tights